Marcos1D9/Marcos1D9/README.md

 - I learned how to use 'SweetAlerts' to embellish my project alerts
 - I also practiced and use a lot of my css skills setting the designs of every component

-## Finally, I want to say thanks for reading everything!
+## Finally, I want to say thanks for reading everything!😄.
 You can tell me what do you think or contact me here:
 E-mail: marquitosmedina1@hotmail.com

 Whatsapp instant message: https://bit.ly/MarcosMedinaWhatsapp